rsanchezmo/jaxer/README.md

 ## TODO
 - Download timeseries dataset ✔️
-- Create the transformer encoder for context window.
 - Create a dataset class
 - Create the trainer class
-- Train the model
+- Train the model:
+    - Encoder only
+    - Encoder + Decoder
 - Create a test script

 ## Installation